serenity-is/docs/tutorials/movies/allowing_multiple_genre_selection.md

 Our property has [LookupEditor] attribute just like *GenreId* property had, but with one difference.
 This one accepts multiple genre selection.
 We set it with *Multiple = true* argument.

-This property also has *ClientSide* flag, which is something similar to *Unmapped* fields in Serenity.
+This property also has *NotMapped* flag, which is something similar to *Unmapped* fields in Serenity.
 It specifies that this property has no matching database column in database.

 We don't have a *GenreList* column in *Movie* table, so we should set it as an unmapped field.
 Otherwise, Serenity will try to *SELECT* it, and we'll get SQL errors.